 The Associated Students Program Board (ASPB) is a student-run programming entity on the UC Riverside campus.
 Established in 1986, ASPB is funded by quarterly feeds paid by undergraduate students.
 The board is comprised of 15 full-time undergraduate students who work primarily, though not exclusively, in the following six divisions: Concerts, Special Events, Films & Lectures, Contemporary Culture, Marketing, and Leadership.
 The first four programming divisions plan events (both large and small); all programs are voted on and approved by quorum of the board.
 The other two divisions provide support essential to the success of the events and the respectively.
 All 12 directors, the vice chairperson and marketing chairperson hold votes in program requests proposed by the board.

-ASPB also hires a total of five volunteers in programming in the spring and fall of each school year — each volunteer belonging to either the Concerts, Special Events, Films & Lectures, Contemporary Culture, Marketing or Membership divisions.
+ASPB also hires a total of five volunteers in programming in the spring and fall of each school year — each volunteer belonging to either the Concerts, Special Events, Films & Lectures, Contemporary Culture, Marketing, or Membership divisions.
 The volunteers contribute to the development and implementation of all events while supporting their respective divisions.
 ASPB also hires a group of volunteers for the events team who are not assigned to a particular division but instead serve all events.

-The Special Events division fosters Highlander Spirit by programming events during Welcome Week and Homecoming Week, which include days full of activities, attractions and excitement!
+The Special Events division fosters Highlander Spirit by programming events during Welcome Week and Homecoming Week, which include days full of activities, attractions, and excitement!
 Special Events’ biggest program, Bonfire, happens in preparation for UCR’s Homecoming basketball game.
-This event features a variety of attractions, DJs, fireworks show and, of course, a gigantic bonfire burning the opposing team’s mascot.
+This event features a variety of attractions, DJs, fireworks show, and, of course, a gigantic bonfire burning the opposing team’s mascot.
 The division also books comedians for UCR’s largest comedy show.
-Special Events aims to create new experiences for students such as Silent Disco, the Chill Out and We Love the 90s.
+Special Events aims to create new experiences for students such as Silent Disco, the Chill Out, and We Love the 90s.

 Films and Lectures

 The Films & Lectures division is responsible for premiering movies before they hit theaters, and for bringing out popular speakers and panels that focus on a wide variety of topics from pop culture to politics.
-Recent premieres include Wonder Woman, Beauty and the Beast, Dr. Strange, Fantastic Beasts and Where to Find Them, and Get Out.
-Past speakers include Buzzfeed’s Try Guys, Josh Peck, Rainn Wilson, Orange Is the New Black’s Jackie Cruz and Leah DeLaria, Jane the Virgin’s Justin Baldoni, and Barbell Brigade.
+Recent premieres include "Wonder Woman," "Beauty and the Beast," "Dr. Strange," "Fantastic Beasts and Where to Find Them," and "Get Out."
+Past speakers include Buzzfeed’s Try Guys, Josh Peck, Rainn Wilson, "Orange Is the New Black" co-stars Jackie Cruz and Leah DeLaria, "Jane the Virgin" co-star Justin Baldoni, and Barbell Brigade.

 The Contemporary Culture division seeks to educate students by hosting events that facilitate both unusual and pertinent conversations between people with different perspectives and experiences.
 This division sheds light on all kinds of cultures found in our society and identifies how their interactions are relevant in the world and to students at UCR through events such as Arts Walk and More Than Spoken Word.
-This division also hosts UCR’s winter soul and R&B concert, Winter SOULstice, which has featured artists including Roy Wood$, Gallant, Jhené Aiko, Kehlani and Omarion.
+This division also hosts UCR’s winter soul and R&B concert, Winter SOULstice, which has featured artists including Roy Wood$, Gallant, Jhené Aiko, Kehlani, and Omarion.

-The Marketing Division devises creative strategies and campaigns contributing to the advertising, promotion, publicity and social media/personal outreach of all ASPB events.
-Additionally, the Marketing Division is ASPB’s primary source of artistic design and media creation including, but not limited to, Photoshop, Illustrator, InDesign and web design work as well as video and photography management.
+The Marketing Division devises creative strategies and campaigns contributing to the advertising, promotion, publicity, and social media/personal outreach of all ASPB events.
+Additionally, the Marketing Division is ASPB’s primary source of artistic design and media creation including, but not limited to, Photoshop, Illustrator, InDesign, and web design work as well as video and photography management.